Hurricane Matthew: Cuba

 The World Food Programme coordinated with the Government of Cuba to provide food to approximately 180,000 people in need across eastern provinces.
 The operation would span six months and cost US$4 million.

 Dominican Republic

 The EU Caribbean Investment Facility and a €50 million loan from the European Investment Bank will finance the reconstruction of housing, but also other essential infrastructure lost including roads, bridges and urban infrastructure.
 Climate resilience will be improve through infrastructure being built to higher standards and through flood prevention and better use of land.
-Around 1,000 new house will be built for between 4 000 and 5 000 people with priority given to more economically vulnerable people.
+Around 1,000 new houses will be built for between 4,000 and 5,000 people with priority given to more economically vulnerable people.

 United States

 In Georgia, the Governor retracted previous evacuations later, emphasizing that their lives could not be endangered for those who chose not to leave.
 1,000 members of the National Guard were deployed for help later.

 In North Carolina, nearly 900 people had been rescued by boat crews by the morning of October 9.
 In April 2017, North Carolina Governor Roy Cooper requested $929 million in federal funds.
 The following month, the Trump administration denied more than 99 percent of this request and only provided $6.1 million to the state.